dmcg/gilded-rose-tdd/REFACTORING.md

 - Now create a value class ItemName
 - we have add some .values to compile
 - but when we're done we can move the require from Item and PricedItem into ItemName
+- and then create a companion object ctor that return Item?
+- and fix up the callers
+- so that we have moved the check to the edge

 #### [Quality](src/main/java/com/gildedrose/domain/Quality.kt)